 Approved: 04/13/2015 Reviewed: 1/24/2022 Revised: 10/23/2017

-The Board and the District require all persons, agencies, vendors, contractors, and other persons and organizations doing business with or performing services for the District to subscribe to all applicable federal and state laws, executive orders, rules and regulations pertaining to contract compliance and equal opportunity.
+The Board and the District requires all persons, agencies, vendors, contractors, and other persons and organizations doing business with or performing services for the District to subscribe to all applicable federal and state laws, executive orders, rules and regulations pertaining to contract compliance and equal opportunity.

 The District has separate procedures for reports or complaints of sexual harassment governed by Title IX of the Education Amendments Act of 1972.
 These procedures are available on the Districts website.
 For reports or complaints of sexual harassment outside of the District’s Title IX jurisdiction, the District may follow any other applicable policy or procedures to respond to such a report or complaint.

 Inquiries or grievances related to this policy may be directed to the District Equity Coordinator Linda Russell, Director of Human Resources at 309 W Main, Knoxville, IA 50138, (641)842-6551 or linda.russell@kcsd.k12.ia.us.
 Students who feel they have been discriminated against are encouraged to report it to the school district Affirmative Action and Title IX Coordinator.
 The Affirmative Action and Title IX Coordinator is Linda Russell, Director of Human Resources.
-The District Section 504 of the Rehabilitation Act of 1973 Coordinator is Lindsay Rains.
-Any person having inquiries concerning the District’s compliance with this federal non-discrimination law can contact her at (641)842-3315 or lindsay.rains@kcsd.k12.ia.us.
+The District Section 504 of the Rehabilitation Act of 1973 Coordinator is Brian McNeill.
+Any person having inquiries concerning the District’s compliance with this federal non-discrimination law can contact the 504 Coordinator at (641)842-6551 or brian.mcneill@kcsd.k12.ia.us.
 These individuals have been designated by the District to coordinate the District’s efforts to comply with federal and/or state non-discrimination laws.
 Inquiries may also be directed to the Director of the Iowa Civil Rights Commission, 400 East 14th Street, Des Moines, Iowa 50319, (800)457-4416; to the Office for Civil Rights Chicago Office, United States Department of Education, Citigroup Center, 500 West Madison Street, Suite 1475, Chicago, Illinios, 60661, (312)730-1560; or to the Equal Employment Opportunity Commission Chicago Office, 500 West Madison Street, Suite 2000, Chicago, Illinois, 60661, (800)669-4000.
 Inquiries may also be directed to the Director, Iowa Department of Education, Grimes State Office Building, 400 East 14th Street, Des Moines, Iowa 50319.

 The Knoxville Community School District offers career and technical programs in the following areas of study: